kubeedge/examples/security-demo/README.md

 ## How to setup and use

 1\.
-Copy the package to cloud node and edge node .
+Copy the release files to cloud node and edge node at path /opt/spire/.

 2\.
-Update the IP , port and spire path in the configurations.
+Update the IP , port and spire path in the above listed configurations.

 3\.
 In cloud node , execute deploy-cloud.sh.